 What would be his fate in the new extensive manor house.
 And he was after all, still a bedwetter!

-Click above for a free 4300 word sample of this wonderful book.
+Click above to listen to a free sample of this audiobook.

 What are people saying about this book?